h1romas4/sh4d-chain/README.md

 ### Web Browser

-Requires a Chromium-based browser such as Microsoft Edge for Web MIDI API.
+- Chromium-based browser such as Microsoft Edge.
-(I have checked the security policy to make sure it works with Firefox)
+- Firfox

+The "Install this site as an application" feature of Microsoft Edge is useful.

+Safari does not work because it does not support Web MIDI API.
+Also, some web browsers running on Linux Snap may not work due to permissions.

 ### SH-4d Settings